 My literacy centers range from letter matching (for letter recognition and fluency) to CVC segmenting.
 I’ll also be adding more this summer and next year to the growing bundle.

-And I wanted to give all of you a FREE download!
 Now that we have a solid foundation of letter sounds and blending and segmenting CVC (consonant-vowel-consonant) words, I wanted to teach my students a trickier literacy skill: digraphs.
 Consonant digraphs are two letters that together make one sound.
 I often teach my students digraphs during writer’s workshop and guided reading, as the need comes up.
 But this year we are more than ready to all tackle these sounds.
 And if you’re in need of a digital center, click here for my Beginning Digraph Boom Cards™!

 CLICK HERE for a beginning digraph literacy center download for FREE!